 It may sound overly simplistic but focusing on what you are grateful for, even if it’s the tiniest thing, can bring a huge shift in your attention and energy.

-Love, joy, gratitude, compassion and happiness boost your immune system and enhance your health.
+Love, joy, gratitude, compassion and happiness boost your immune system, reduce stress and enhance your health.
 You cannot work in negativity and expect to stay well, and so instead of drowning yourself in a sea of negative feelings, worries and complaints, take a step back and focus on what you’re grateful for.